Are There Viruses In Our Recreational Lakes, Rivers, And Streams?

 You don’t have to worry about waterborne viruses.

-Water Filter Viruses Chances are, if you’ve done any sort of travelling or trekking’ hiking and backpacking, canoeing and kayaking, fishing and hunting, etc. you’ve heard those words from a retailer.
-They’l tell you that all you need is a good filter system to purify your drinking water.
-I don’t blame them for decades I believed it myself.
+Chances are, if you’ve done any sort of traveling, trekking hiking and backpacking, canoeing and kayaking or fishing and hunting, etc. you’ve heard those words from a retailer.
+They'll tell you that all you need is a good filter system to purify your drinking water.
+I don’t blame them.
+For decades I believed it myself.
 But there is new information to show that waterborne viruses are much more common than we’ve been led to believe.

 Similar results were found in recreational parks along the Grand River in Michigan.
 Over several sampling periods from 2005 to 2007, adenovirus was detected in 16% to 66% of surface samples.
 This study concluded that human adenovirus was consistently detected in sewage and occasionally detected in rivers receiving sewage effluent.
 “This research demonstrates that… wastewater-impacted surface waters in the lower Grand River in Michigan contain high levels of viruses…

 Yet another study noted: Adenoviruses have been detected in various waters worldwide including wastewater, river water, oceans, and swimming pools.
 Adenoviruses typically outnumber the enteroviruses when both are detected in surface waters.
 [One study] found that 38% of 29 surface water samples were positive for infectious Ad40 and Ad41.

 There is mounting evidence from reliable sources that waterborne viruses are much more prevalent than anyone including the experts ever realized.
 Viruses like noroviruses, hepatitis A, hepatitis E, rotaviruses, enteroviruses, adenoviruses, and astroviruses, as well as avian influenza (or H5N1, the so-called bird flu) are present in surface water sources such as rivers and lakes around the world including Canada and the US.